-- 4.1 In 2019 we will implement free personal care for under 65s. - 4.2 In 2019 we will review and develop a model for NHSGGC wide and local support for out of hours. - 4.3 In 2019 we will update all our existing and new Anticipatory Care Plans (ACPs) on the new IT format to ensure improved sharing of information across all relevant health and social care sectors. - 4.4 By May 2019 we will have completed a full business case for a new Learning Disability Hub to consider viability of a new build. - 4.5 By end of 2019 we will have commenced a service review of care at home. - 4.6 In 2019 we will work to develop pathway for long term conditions such as COPD, diabetes, including use of technology. - 4.7 By 2020 we will have defined the role of Allied Health Professional (AHP's) across the HSCP in their support of independent living. - 4.8 By 2020 Health and Community Care services will have a single point of contact through Access 1st. - 4.9 By 2021 we will roll out a new Learning Disability service model to ensure people are supported to live independent lives. - 4.10 By 2021 all eligible carers will have an adult carer's support plan in place or a young carer's statement for young carers. - 4.11 By 2021 we will have developed a recovery orientated system of care within mental health. - 4.12 By 2022 the people who access services will have the confidence to exercise choice over the full range of Self Diirected Support (SDS) options.

-- 4.13 By 2022 we will have implemented the Primary Care Improvement Plan (PCIP) delivering the expanded MDT to offer a wider range of choice for support to both acute and chronic illness. - 4.14 By 2023, we will work with partners to improve the range and access of support for children with disabilities including SDS.
+- In 2019 we will implement free personal care for under 65s. - In 2019 we will review and develop a model for NHSGGC wide and local support for out of hours - In 2019 we will update all our existing and new Anticipatory Care Plans (ACPs) on the new IT format to ensure improved sharing of information across all relevant health and social care sectors. - By May 2019 we will have completed a full business case for a new Learning Disability Hub to consider viability of a new build. - By end of 2019 we will have commenced a service review of care at home. - In 2019 we will work to develop pathway for long term conditions such as COPD, diabetes, including use of technology. - By 2020 we will have defined the role of Allied Health Professional (AHP's) across the HSCP in their support of independent living. - By 2020 Health and Community Care services will have a single point of contact through Access 1st. - By 2021 we will roll out a new Learning Disability service model to ensure people are supported to live independent lives. - By 2021 all eligible carers will have an adult carers support plan in place or a young carers statement for young carers. - By 2021 we have developed a recovery orientated system of care within mental health - By 2022 the people who access services will have the confidence to exercise choice over the full range of SDS options. - By 2022 we will have implemented the Primary Care Improvement Plan (PCIP) delivering the expanded MDT to offer a wider range of choice for support to both acute and chronic illness. - By 2023, we will work with partners to improve the range and access of support for children with disabilities including Self-Directed Support.